Moist zucchini bread bakes up tender, fragrant, and perfectly snackable. It’s simple, satisfying, and has been in my family for generations!

 Instructions

 - Divide batter evenly between loaf pans.
-Bake 1 hour to 1 hour 15 minutes until toothpick inserted in center comes out clean.
+Bake 1 hour to 1 hour 15 minutes.
+If it’s browning too quickly, loosely tent your loaf with aluminum foil.
+Bread is done when a toothpick inserted in the center comes out with a few moist crumbs.
+No wet batter!

-- Cool in pan 15 minutes; remove from pan.
-Cool completely on cooling rack before slicing.
+- Cool in pan for 15 minutes; remove from pan.
+Cool completely on a cooling rack before slicing.

 This is almost identical to my mother in law’s recipe and it is an excellent loaf indeed.